SFML/SFML/tools/xcode/templates/readme.txt

 Install
 -------

-If you are building SFML from sources you can set CMake's INSTALL_XCODE_TEMPLATES variable to TRUE to install the templates automatically.
+If you are building SFML from sources you can set CMake's INSTALL_XCODE_TEMPLATES variable to ON to install the templates automatically.